Noah Cyrus Strips Down To Red Thong & Lifts Tiny Crop Top On Tana Mongeau’s Instagram

 She also sported a full face of makeup in the clip, which included darkened eyebrows, long lashes, a shimmering highlighter on her face, pink blush on her cheeks, and a dark pink color on her lips as she struck several poses in the undergarment.

-As many fans of the duo know, they’ve been hanging out a ton over the past few weeks, and even revealed that they’ve created their own couple name, which is “Nana,” not to be confused with “Toah,” which they do not want to be called.
+As many fans of the duo know, they’ve been hanging out a ton over the past few weeks.
+They even created their own couple name, which is “Nana,” not to be confused with “Toah,” which they do not want to be called.

 The women have even sparked rumors that they may be dating, despite the fact that Tana is in a relationship with YouTube star Jake Paul.

-Recently, influencer Nikita Dragun called out Jake for being unfaithful to Tana, but he cleared up the accusations, saying that he and Tana have never been exclusive.
+Recently, influencer Nikita Dragun called out Jake for being unfaithful to Tana.
+However, he cleared up the accusations, saying that he and Tana have never been exclusive.
 Jake even touched on Tana and Noah possibly have a fling.

 “Even since the start of the relationship — which is why I think it’s funny that, like, Nikita gets all butt hurt online — since the start of our relationship it’s been, like, an open type of thing because that’s just how we both are.
 And then Noah and Tana are, like, wanting to hook up and I think Noah’s the one pushing that narrative, which I think is dope, again.
 Especially if I could be there,” Paul told ET in September.